Today I’m sharing Chicken Cacciatore which the Japanese would call it Chicken Tomato Ni (チキンのトマト煮).

-- Freshly ground black pepper
+- freshly ground black pepper

-- 2 Tbsp. olive oil
+- 2 Tbsp extra virgin olive oil

 - 2 bay leaves

-- 1¼ cup Marsala wine
+- 1 cup marsala wine

-- 2 Tbsp. dried oregano (or you can just put 1 Tbsp. fresh oregano)
+- 2 Tbsp oregano (dried) (or you can just put 1 Tbsp fresh oregano)

-- 4 servings of your favorite cooked pasta
+- 4 servings cooked pasta

 - Lower the heat to medium low heat and sauté onions until tender.